The Rundown

 - Fewer sources of essential fatty acids than other foods

-They do avoid chicken, which is helpful as it’s the most common meat allergen.
-Their first ingredient is pork meal, which isn’t real meat but it’s high in protein and quite healthy and easily digestible.
+Whole Earth Farms Grain Free Dry Dog Food contains multiple sources of animal protein while avoiding chicken which is the most common meat allergen.
+Its main ingredient is pork meal, which is incredibly high in protein and quite healthy and easily digestible.

 click to see more